 Any philosophy of life, or ideology or religion, must sufficiently render these aspects of human life meaningful and unify the intellectual, moral and spiritual domains.
 If a person hasn’t found such a way of life, he or she continues to search until one is found.
 What does Islam teach about these fundamental dimensions of human life?

-1. The Intellectual journey – there are over seven hundred and fifty verses of the Qur’an which call upon the human being to engage in rational contemplation, investigation, intellectual analysis, and sincere reflection.2al-Rabah, A. Makanat al-Ulum al-Tabi’iyyah fi al-Tarbiyyah al-Islamiyyah, Umm al-Qurra, 1998 The Qur’an presents all knowledge as two fundamental types – ayat al-Qur’aniyah (signs of God in revelation) and ayat al-Kawniyyah (signs of God in nature).
+1. The Intellectual journey – this is the concept of `Ilm (knowledge) in the Qur’an.
+There are over seven hundred and fifty verses of the Qur’an which call upon the human being to engage in rational contemplation, investigation, intellectual analysis, and sincere reflection.3al-Rabah, A. Makanat al-Ulum al-Tabi’iyyah fi al-Tarbiyyah al-Islamiyyah, Umm al-Qurra, 1998 The Qur’an presents all knowledge as two fundamental types – ayat al-Qur’aniyah (signs of God in revelation) and ayat al-Kawniyyah (signs of God in nature).
 The human consciousness fundamentally serves an interpretative role in seeking meaning in the external reality of the cosmos and the revealed reality of Divine scripture.
 In this sense, the entire scientific enterprise acquires sacred significance as a hermeneutics of the ayat of nature.
 The more one becomes knowledgeable of nature and scripture, the more cognizant one becomes of the Divine reality.

 “Do you not see that God sends down rain from the sky, and We produce thereby fruits of varying colours?
 And in the mountains are tracts, white and red of varying shades and [some] intensely black.
 And among people and moving creatures and grazing livestock are various colors similarly.
 Only those reverently fear God, from among His servants, who have true knowledge.
 Indeed, God is Exalted in Might and Forgiving.”
 (Qur’an 35:27-28)

-2. The Moral journey – the Islamic message is necessarily aimed at cultivating moral development in individuals and community, as the Prophet Muhammad said, “I have only been sent to perfect the traits of moral character” (read more in this article on the value of values).
+2. The Moral journey – this is the concept of `Birr (righteousness) in the Qur’an.
+The Islamic message is necessarily aimed at cultivating moral development in individuals and community, as the Prophet Muhammad said, “I have only been sent to perfect the traits of moral character” (read more in this article on the value of values).
 A person’s faith in God must manifest itself in one’s moral behaviour towards others.
 If a person fails to do this, they have failed to actualize the Islamic message.
 The Prophet said, “A servant does not achieve the reality of faith until one loves for all humanity the same goodness which one loves for oneself” (Musnad Ahmad).
 The famous Islamic polymath Ibn Taymiyyah stated, “The entire religion revolves around two foundations: sincerity to God, and mercy to His creation.”

-3. The Spiritual journey – the Qur’an summarizes the entire message of Prophet Muhammad as one of spiritual purification (Qur’an 2:151).
+3. The Spiritual journey –this is the concept of Taqwa (consciousness of God) in the Qur’an.
+The Qur’an summarizes the entire message of Prophet Muhammad as one of spiritual purification (Qur’an 2:151).
 Purifying the soul entails the elimination of traits which are hindrances on the path towards God and the cultivation of traits which bring the heart closer to God.
 To this end, a person must explore one’s own phenomenology and scrutinize one’s thoughts, ideas, emotions, and aspirations, thereby aiming to remedy any diseases of the heart.
 Arrogance is a spiritual disease which can divert one from God and undermine moral and intellectual pursuits (Qur’an 7:146).
 The goal of all human experiences in life is to purify one’s heart and meet God on the Final Day with a pure and clean heart (Qur’an 26:87-89).

 Tawheed blends spiritual, moral and intellectual – the spiritual goal of coming closer to God entails the moral goal doing good towards His creation, and the intellectual goal of analyzing the signs of God in scripture and nature.